 Eat with your other hand.

 If you are right handed, use your left.
 This will make you more aware of the process of eating and stop your mind drifting off so that you eat without noticing it.

 They look like they hold more but they don't.
 A great many calories come from liquids in your diet, so cutting down the quantity without really noticing can be very useful.

-So you see yourself when you are about to get something.
-Put a mirror on the fridge door, one inside the cutlery drawer, another inside the pantry, and beside the phone if you are in the habit of dialling for takeaways.
+That way you see yourself when you are about to get something.
+Put a mirror on the fridge door, one inside the knife drawer, another inside the pantry, and beside the phone if you are in the habit of dialing for takeaways.
 This will remind you of what you look like and what you want to look like.

 The action of chewing something fools your mind into thinking that you are actually eating.
 This turns off the hunger pangs.
 Just watch out you don't take in too much sugar from the gum.

 Put the fork down.

 Put the fork down between bites and count to twenty after swallowing.
 Try to break the habit of having a loaded forkful ready while you are still chewing the last one.
 The longer you take over your meal the sooner your body thinks it is full.

 These make you less likely to take something.
 Research has shown that although we all like red foods like strawberries and apples, we don't like picking things from red colored dishes.
 Every little bit helps when you are trying to avoid snacking.